jillesvangurp/kt-search/manual/Search.md

 [1, 2, 3]
 ```

 Of course normally, you'd specify some kind of query.
-One way is to simply pass that as a string.
+One valid way is to simply pass that as a string.
+Kotlin of course has multiline strings that can be templated as well.
+So, this may be all you need.

 ```kotlin
 val term = "legumes"